timeplus-io/docs/docs/query-syntax.md

 SETTINGS <key1>=<value1>, <key2>=<value2>, ...
 ```

-Hop window is a more generalized window comparing to tumble window.
+Hop window is a more generalized window compared to tumble window.
 Hop window has an additional
-parameter called `<hop_slide_size>` which means window progress this slide size every time.
+parameter called `<hop_slide_size>` which means window progresses this slide size every time.
 There are 3 cases:

 1. `<hop_slide_size>` is less than `<hop_window_size>`.
 Hop windows have overlaps meaning an event can fall into several hop windows.
 2. `<hop_slide_size>` is equal to `<hop_window_size>`.
 Degenerated to a tumble window.
 3. `<hop_slide_size>` is greater than `<hop_window_size>`.
-Windows has gap in between.
+Windows has a gap in between.
 Usually not useful, hence not supported so far.

 Please note, at this point, you need to use the same time unit in `<hop_slide_size>` and `<hop_window_size>`, for example `hop(device_utils, 1s, 60s)` instead of `hop(device_utils, 1s, 1m)`.